Nordic Blades

 Why Nordic Skates?

-Why the detachable boot and blade?
+Why is the boot separate from the blade?

 How are the blades different?

-Convenience: Put on your boots at home, drive or walk to the ice, and clip on the blades when you step onto the ice.
+2. Convenience: Put on your boots at home, drive or walk to the ice, and clip on the blades when you step onto the ice.
 No need to expose fingers or toes to frigid temperatures!

-Safety: Nordic skates are less prone to trip-and-fall hazards on imperfect ice - bumps, cracks, crusty patches.
+3. Safety: Nordic skates are less prone to trip-and-fall hazards on imperfect ice - bumps, cracks, crusty patches.

 Why the free heel?